esp8266/Arduino/doc/reference.rst

 Arduino; placing read only data and strings in read only memory and freeing heap for your application.

-This is no longer true since core-v2.7 (duplicate literal strings within r/o memory are now handled by gcc):
-<span style="text-decoration:overline">The important difference is that on the ESP8266 the literal strings are not pooled.
+In core version prior to 2.7, the important difference is that on the ESP8266 the literal strings are not pooled.
 This means that the same literal string defined inside a ``F("")`` and/or ``PSTR("")`` will take up space for each instance in the code.
-So you will need to manage the duplicate strings yourself.</span>
+So you will need to manage the duplicate strings yourself.
+Starting from v2.7, this is no longer true: duplicate literal strings within r/o memory are now handled.

 There is one additional helper macro to make it easier to pass ``const PROGMEM`` strings to methods that take a ``__FlashStringHelper``